 To file an international application electronically, you need a digital certificate.
 You can apply for a WIPO Customer Certification Authority certificate online.

 This section describes alternative ways to file international patent applications in case:

 - a failure occurs in any component of CIPO’s server that prevents you from completing your filing; or

 - a failure occurs in any component of your system that prevents you from completing your filing.

 In case of the above, clients are advised to transmit their application to CIPO by facsimile.

-When submitting a document by facsimile that also has a fee requirement, notification of the preferred mode of payment to be applied should be prominently displayed on the covering letter to ensure expedient processing.
+When you send a document by facsimile that also has a fee requirement, you should show your preferred mode of payment clearly on the covering letter.
+This will help expedite your payment.

-Correspondence delivered by electronic means of transmission, including facsimile, will be considered to be received on the day that it is transmitted if it is transmitted and received before midnight, local time at CIPO on a day when CIPO is open for business.
-When CIPO is closed for business, correspondence delivered on that day will be considered to be received on the next day on which CIPO is open for business.
+For correspondence delivered electronically, including facsimile, we consider it received on the day that it is transmitted if it is transmitted and received before midnight, local time at CIPO, on a day when CIPO is open for business.
+For correspondence delivered on a day when CIPO is closed for business, we consider it received on the next day CIPO is open for business.

-For security reasons, in the event there is no user activity for a period of 30 minutes after initial login, the application will disconnect the user from this electronic service.
+For security reasons, if there is no user activity for 30 minutes after you log in, the application will disconnect you from our electronic service.